MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ###Timing
 The process from this point on looks like this:

-1. **BEFORE YOU PROCEED** : See if anyone else on the team is about ready to publish their WDCML-to-OP migration.
-Ideally, we should bundle our production requests so we don't have conflicting edits to the Dev Center HXT file.
+1. **BEFORE YOU PROCEED** : Work with CP Coordinator to publish to LIVE.
+It is a good idea to bundle our production requests so we don't have conflicting edits to the Dev Center HXT file.

 2. **Submit Prodreqest to update STAGE** with revised hardware_dev_center.hxt, hw_nodes, and your WDCML project